EPW80/Hack-GitHub-commit-activity/README.md

 # Hack GitHub-Commit-Activity

-The Hack GitHub Commit Activity project, is a Python-based tool designed to help users manipulate their GitHub commit activity.
+The Hack GitHub Commit Activity project is a Python-based tool to help users manipulate their GitHub commit activity.
 It provides a unique way to customize the visual appearance of your contributions graph.
-Please be aware that this tool is intended for experimental and learning purposes only.
+Just to let you know, this tool is intended for experimental and learning purposes only.
 Misuse of this tool for unethical purposes is not condoned.

 ## Requirements